 The instructor shall notify the student of a decision, any sanction(s) imposed, and the student's right to appeal that decision, in writing.
 This Decision Letter shall be sent to the student via email to the student's UB IT address, with a copy to the Academic Integrity Office.
-The student, the department chair, School/College dean's office, and the Academic Integrity Office must be notified of the instructor's decision within 10 academic days1 of the date of the consultation meeting.
+The student, the Associate Dean for Academic Affairs, the SSW Dean, and the Academic Integrity Office must be notified of the instructor's decision within 10 academic days1 of the date of the consultation meeting.
 It is the instructor's responsibility to report the sanction, regardless of severity, to the Academic Integrity Office.
 A copy of the Instructor's Decision Letter will be retained in a confidential file in the Academic Integrity Office in perpetuity.
 The student shall have access to their own confidential file.